junankar/junankar.github.io/index.md

 title: Home
 ---

-## Welcome to Software Development Knowledge Base
+## Welcome to Software Development Bookmarks

-This is my notebook of software development related stuff.
+This is my collection of bookmarks with brief summary.
+These are related to software development, leadership etc.

 ## Recent Posts
 {% for post in site.posts limit:5 %}